Lost Cherrees

-Lost Cherrees is an anarcho-punk band from London, UK, originally active from 1979 to 1986 and reformed in 2003.
+Lost Cherrees is an anarcho-punk band from London, UK, originally active from 1979 to 1986, reformed in 2003, and remain active to the current day.

 History

 Lost Cherrees were formed in Sutton in 1979 by drummer Steve Battershill, guitarist Dave Greaves, and singer Siân Jeffreys.
 They recorded six tracks and released them on cassette as The Worst Demo Ever Recorded, which was split with the band Warning.
 In 1981, Greaves left the band and was replaced by Andy Rolfe, while Battershill switched to bass and new drummer Warren "Nuts" Samuels joined.
 This lineup recorded another demo in 1982, which was released on the Bluurg label.